 Each Grant Agreement discloses a period of performance in accordance with the OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR 200.309).
-Refer to the Uniform Guidance Compliance Supplement (2 CFR Part 200, Appendix XI) for Suggested Audit Procedures.
+Refer to the Uniform Guidance Compliance Supplement (2 CFR Part 200, Appendix XI), Part 3, Compliance Requirements, H. Period of Performance, for Suggested Audit Procedures.
 Awards specify a period during which the grantee may use the funds.
 The grantee may charge to the award only costs resulting from obligations incurred during the funding period.